about Push to log your mobile and bluetooth network!

 Introduction

 PushToLog is an Android app.
-In short: It logs the signal strength of your mobile network, which is depedent of your location and shows the results in map.
-And .. simultaneously you can monitor bluetooth as well!
+In short: It logs the signal strength of your mobile operator, which is depedent of your location and shows the results in map.

 Mobile network scanning